- Living On Campus

 Termination of employment will proceed if a staff member fails to carry out the responsibilities of the SCA position, the SCA expectations and/or violates a University Policy or Procedure that would encompass termination from employment.
 Termination of employment would immediately end all benefits and the staff member would be financially responsible for any debts still outstanding to the department.
 In addition, if terminated from the position, SCAs must vacate their housing assignment and return all materials related to the SCA position (keys, access fob, nametag, shirts).

-The Summer Conference Assistant position provides a salary of three payments of $400.
-You will make $1200 for your efforts this summer.
-Because living on campus is a requirement of the job, staff are provided an apartment valued at $800 (Spring Garden Apartments) FOR FREE for the duration of the summer (Staff may be moved to a different location if needed).
+The Summer Conference Advisor position provides a stipend of three payments of $400.00.
+Because living on campus is a requirement of the job, staff are provided housing for the duration of the summer (Staff may be moved to a different location if needed).
 A meal plan will not be provided.
+The summer housing package is value at a little over $2,000.